Dark-Kernel/hugo-page/content/posts/docker-post.md

 Containers are made possible by process isolation and virtualization capabilities built into the Linux kernel.
+Docker provides wide range of prebuild containers which can be used in our custom image to make work easy.

 ## Installation